 David M. Grossnickle

-I'm an NSF postdoctoral fellow at the University of Washington, working in Greg Wilson's lab.
+I'm especially interested in the tempo of ecological diversification during major mammalian radiations, and I'm currently examining one such example -- the adaptive radiation of phyllostomids, an incredibly diverse group of bats.
+I'm performing this research as a postdoctoral researcher at the University of Washington, working in Sharlene Santana's lab.
+Previously, I was an NSF postdoctoral fellow in Greg Wilson Mantilla's lab.
 I recently obtained my PhD (2018) through the Committee on Evolutionary Biology at the University of Chicago, studying in the labs of Zhe-Xi Luo and Kenneth Angielczyk.
-I'm a former fellow at the Field Museum of Natural History in Chicago, which is where I collected much of my data for my dissertation.
+I'm a former fellow at the Field Museum of Natural History in Chicago.

 Teaching & Outreach